tristanvong/Cookingz/README.md

     ```

     If this doesn't work, it likely means that the file needs to be executable:
     ```bash
     chmod +x start.sh
     ```

-    If the script still doesn't work please do:
+    If the script still doesn't work please do (in separate terminals):
     ```bash
-    php artisan serve && npm run dev
+    php artisan serve
+    npm run dev
     ```

 ## Information (ER-Diagram, Kanban Trello and source credits)